diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 layoutVersion=-57
 ```
 * layoutVersion
-The layoutVersion is a negative integer that defines the version of HDFS’s persistent data structures.
-Whenever the layout changes, the version number is decremented.
-When this happens, HDFS needs to be upgraded, since a newer namenode (or datanode) will not operate if its storage layout is an older version.
+The layoutVersion is a negative integer that defines the version of HDFS’s persistent data structures. `Whenever the layout changes, the version number is decremented`. `When this happens, HDFS needs to be upgraded`, since a newer namenode (or datanode) will not operate if its storage layout is an older version.
 Upgrading HDFS is covered in “Upgrades” on page 337.
 * namespaceID
 The namespaceID is a unique identifier for the filesystem namespace, which is created when the namenode is first formatted.
 * clusterID